sameone-nobady/recast-post-processing/README.md

 AGPL-3.0 LICENSE || Please read LICENSE for more information.

 ## TO-DO
-- Somehow make it stop breaking swipes
+- Somehow make it stop disappearing with visual swipes (But you can still swipe with keybinds)
 - Advanced Prompt Control, prefills and role management Options
 - Text Completion Support
 - Conditional Pass Triggers based on ST-script